Thanks to Them: Production

+Development

 According to show creator Dana Terrace, production for the final season was anticipated for a full 20-episode season.
 However, despite the popularity of the series, The Walt Disney Company would cut short the third season down into three 44-minute episodes.
 Terrace would not say that Disney had cut the show due to the show's LGBTQ+ content, despite the show being banned in several countries for that reason, saying in a Reddit AMA that "While we have had issues airing in a few countries (and are just straight up banned in a few more) I'm not gonna assume bad faith against the people I work with in LA."
 She would instead say that "At the end of the day, there are a few business people who oversee what fits into the Disney brand and one day one of those guys decided [The Owl House] didn't fit that 'brand'...
 The story is serialized (BARELY compared to any average anime lmao), our audience skews older, and that just didn't fit this one guy's tastes.
 That's it!
 Ain't that wild?"
 Terrace would also say that she would have no say about the show's cut in production.

 Fan response to the cutting of the episodes was extremely negative, with many starting campaigns and petitions to try and get Disney to reverse the decision and air a full season.
 However, Terrace expressed that the decision "was set in stone" and that she could do nothing about it.

 In a panel at the 2022 New York Comic Con, Terrace expressed disappointment at the show's cutting, but praised the production crew for trying despite the cutting, saying "What can you do at this point?
 We did our best."

+Writing

+The episode sees Hunter and Gus becoming fans of a Star Trek-esque franchise Camilla was a fan of in her younger years.
+The idea was conceived after Terrace began watching Star Trek: Deep Space Nine during the COVID-19 pandemic at the behest of the show's writing team, which brought her comfort during the pandemic, and inspired them to incorporate a similar franchise that brought the boys comfort during their time stranded on Earth.